The Inevitable Return of Zippers and Buttons

 Haggar is the #1 selling dress pant brand in America and the #2 best-selling casual pant brand in America1.
 Since 2018, Haggar has received the annual REPREVE Champions of Sustainability award.

-Haggar Clothing Co. a division of Randa Apparel & Accessories (RAA), a global powerhouse and one of the world's leading fashion clothing and lifestyle accessories companies.
+Haggar Clothing Co. is a division of Randa Apparel & Accessories (RAA), a global powerhouse and one of the world's leading fashion clothing and lifestyle accessories companies.
 More information available at Haggar.com and Randa.net.

 1NPD Retail Tracking Service, Premium/Mid-Tier, Full Year 2020, Unit & Dollar Rank